Approaching the Oxford HAT: A Graduate’s Guide 2024

 Therefore one might speculate that their rules are not practised by slave owners.
 You might also glean from this how slave owners were actually behaving from practices that the regulations seek to ban, prevent or discourage.

-In short: practise!
+In short, the best way to prepare for the Oxford HAT exam is through practise!
 You may well have had to analyse sources for GCSE or A Level exams.
 However, this test is of a different calibre.
 You must become familiar with the exam format and be confident that you can write high quality answers to time.
-The more past papers you attempt, the better placed you will be to succeed.
-From 2018, the format of the HAT exam changed.
-Make sure that if you answer a pre-2018 paper you only complete the long form question on a primary source.
+The more history aptitude test past papers you attempt, the better placed you will be to succeed.
+(N.B From 2018, the format of the Oxford HAT changed.
+Make sure that if you answer a pre-2018 paper you only complete the long form question on a primary source.)

 You should begin your answer with a short introduction.
 This is a good place to summarise what the source is about in one or two sentences.
 It shows the marker you have understood the source.
 You should also explain briefly how you intend to answer the question.
 For example, you may group your analysis into several themes as a way to discuss the source.
 Equally, you may wish to discuss the source chronologically.
 Either approach is acceptable.